 - (1) Youth: - (a) Only the staff specifically designated by the Superintendent at a Youth Correctional Facility or in the field may make the youth's record available to them; - (b The youth may see only his or her record.
-Material defined as exceptions will be temporarily removed from the record before it is released to the youth; - (c) When it is determined a youth may read his or her record,

-- (d) Copies of the case record will be given to the youth or his representative, if he requests such copies and upon payment of the actual cost of reproducing the record.
+Material defined as exceptions will be temporarily removed from the record before it is released to the youth; - (c) When it is determined a youth may read his or her record, it will be read in the office in the presence of the Program Director, the Superintendent or their designee; - (d) Copies of the case record will be given to the youth or his representative, if he requests such copies and upon payment of the actual cost of reproducing the record.
 Suggested charges are \$.10 per copy page and \$1.00 per page for material that must be retyped.
-An exception to the copying charge may be made at the discretion of the Program Director, if in his or her opinion, the youth has need for the copies and lacks funds to pay the fee. - (2) Youth's Authorized Representative: - (a) A youth's court appointed attorney may inspect the youth's record subject to the procedures prescribed above; - (b) Authorization for the youth's representative to inspect the case records must be made in writing: - (A) A form has been designed for this purpose.
+An exception to the copying charge may be made at the discretion of the Program Director, if in his or her opinion, the youth has need for the copies and lacks funds to pay the fee.

+- (2) Youth's Authorized Representative: - (a) A youth's court appointed attorney may inspect the youth's record subject to the procedures prescribed above; - (b) Authorization for the youth's representative to inspect the case records must be made in writing: - (A) A form has been designed for this purpose.
 The use of this form is optional.
 Any clearly stated authorization shall be accepted; - (B) No authorization may be made for a period exceeding two weeks. - (c) Authorization must be retained and filed in the case record.
 All other procedures are the same as prescribed above.

-Stats.
+Stat.
+Auth.: OL Ch.
+422, 1995 Stats.
 Implemented: OL Ch.
 422, 1995 Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96